Showing posts with label Banana Bread Recipe. Show all posts

 Apple Pie was planned for our Easter Sunday dinner, but guess what?
 The boys ate all the pie.

-So I opened the cupboard to see how I could modify my Banana Loaf recipe and found a can of Pumpkin Pie Filling - not expired, thank goodness.
+So I opened the cupboard to see how to modify my Banana Loaf recipe and found a can of Pumpkin Pie Filling - not expired, thank goodness.

 My Revamped Banana Loaf Recipe Turned Into a Yummy Pumpkin Loaf Recipe